Campbell University Peer Mentors are student leaders selected to assist first-year students in their transition to the University.

 - Must have pride in being a Campbell Camel

 - Must be in good standing with the office of Student Conduct

 This is a multiphase process designed to evaluate your ability to express yourself in writing and in person while also observing your interaction with your peers in a large group setting.
-The phases generally include (adjustments may need to be made in response to COVOD19):
+The phases generally include:

 - Complete the Peer Mentor Application (Application will open in January.
 Watch your email/social media for announcements.)